van001/lesscode/readme.md

 Inspired by the work of [Alonzo Church](https://en.wikipedia.org/wiki/Alonzo_Church)(Lambda Calculus) & John Backus's paper '[Can programming be liberated...](https://github.com/van001/lesscode/blob/master/can-programming-be-liberated.pdf)', this is my first attempt to define a functional library/construct that could be implemented in any programming language that supports functional programming and can be applied to solve complex problems in variety of industry/ domain.

 # Philosophy
 In grand schemes of things entire universe can be described in terms of few abstractions.
 We call them law of nature.
 Programming is no exception.
 While imperative thinking allows each individual to be an individual, it may confuse others if they are not used to their way of thinking :).
-Functional thinking abstracts the complexity and provide us a generic way to  communicate and work together.
-None the less we need both, individualism as well as ability to work/exist as a group.
+Functional thinking abstracts the complexity and opinion & provide us a generic way to  communicate and work together.
+None-the-less we need both, individualism as well as ability to work/exist as a group.

-Even-though it's started by an individual 'I', it cannot be functional unless it's adaopted by 'You/We'.
+Even-though it is started by an individual 'I', it cannot be functional unless it's adopted by 'You/We'.
 Please feel free to join hands with me with your feedbacks, suggestions or whatever way you feel like connecting/ contributing.

 # Approach
 Initial goal is to influence programmers, including myself to start thinking in terms of functional programming and start constructing programs using pure functions(no side-effect) and function composition (lego blocks) using fewer data-structures and tools(functions).